-Lecture videos will be posted in advance that you must watch on your own time before the required deadline.
+All students: Asynchronous lecture videos will be posted in advance that you must watch on your own time before the required deadline.
 When watching these videos, it is important that you treat them as you would an in-person course: view them without distractions, and work along by taking notes and coding along with the video.